GlobalNamesArchitecture/gnfinder/README.md

 ## Requirements

-This gem uses gRPC to access a running [gnfinder] server.
-You can find how to run it in [gnfinder] README file.
+This gem uses REST API to access a running [GNfinder] server.
+You can find how to run it in [GNfinder] README file.

 ## Installation

-To use the gem from Ruby proect install it using Gemfile, or manually:
+To use the gem from a Ruby proect install it using Gemfile, or manually:

 ```bash
 gem install gnfinder